 What is rosin?
 Rosin is used by violinists, violists, cellists, and bassists and is rubbed on the horse hairs of the bow.
 Similar to how gymnasts use pool players use chalk for friction, string players use rosin because it is slightly sticky and helps the hairs can grab the string.
 Rosin is made of tree sap which has been cooked and solidified into a cake to rosin the bow.
 There are dark rosins and light rosins.
 Dark rosin works best to rosin the bow in dry climates and a light rosin works better for humid climates.
 Bass players can choose different rosins top rosin the bow for summer and winter.
 There are many different brands of rosin available.
-Click here to shop for rosin.
-But if you do not see the brand that you are looking for simply call Your Music Supply at (800)761-2585 and we will get it for you.

 What are bow hairs?
 The hairs on the bow are horse hairs.
 Just like when we get our hair cut, horses can get their hair cut.
 The hairs for string instrument bows come from the mane of the horse, not the tail.
 And the horse is not hurt at all when the hair is cut.
 The hairs are cleaned and bleached to an off white color.
 Then the hair is bundled and sent to a violin luthier who uses it for bow re-hairs and for brand now bows.

 Here is an interesting video about how a bow is made.
 This video shows how the hairs are put on the bow:

 Click here for a slow motion video of the violin bow pulling a violin string:

 So now lets learn how to rosin a bow.
 First tighten the bow. (clockwise to tighten, counter clockwise to loosen) Cover the ferrule of the bow with the thumb to avoid hitting it and cracking your rosin when you rosin a bow.